What you need to know about dengue fever

 In addition, deaths may be higher due to cross-reactivity with Covid-19 (see below), and/or the fragility of the medical systems in many countries around the world who are managing both ongoing high levels of Sars-Cov-2 infection plus underfunding or understaffing in the medical system.
 Perhaps people are also not realizing they have dengue, thinking they have Covid, and thus not seeking medical care when most crucial.
 And as countries have focused chiefly on Covid-19 the last few years, other surveillance programmes have missed funding or response support.

-A June 2022 study also found that being infected with the virus causes you to produce a bacteria in the skin that makes you more attractive to mosquitoes.
+A study a few years ago also found that being infected with the virus causes you to produce a bacteria in the skin that makes you more attractive to mosquitoes.
 Not the kind of news anyone wants to read!
 Hopefully this team’s findings could help inform real-world public health strategies for controlling mosquito-borne flaviviruses like dengue and Zika, because by 2080, as many as 2.25 billion more people — or 60% of the global population — will be at risk.

 Presently there is no cure for dengue fever, only management and prevention.